Use Provisioned Throughput

 Metrics

-The following Cloud Monitoring metrics are available on the aiplatform.googleapis.com/PublisherModel resource in the Gemini models and have a filter for Provisioned Throughput usage:
+The following Cloud Monitoring metrics are available on the aiplatform.googleapis.com/PublisherModel resource for the Gemini models.
+Use the dedicated request types to filter for Provisioned Throughput usage.

 Metric Display name Description